NoraPDev/Property-pricing/README.md

 ![Prediction](./docs/images/prediction.jpg)

 ### Predictor
-* A form used for new predictions, based on input added by user.
+* A form used for new predictions, based on input provided by user.

 ![Predictor](./docs/images/predictor.jpg)